BekBrace/ICMP_Port_Scanner/README.md

 # ICMP_Port_Scanner
 This is a port Scanner using ICMP Technic [ Educational Purpose Only - Never use this for illegal actions ]

-# ICMP_Port_Scanner
-This is a port Scanner using ICMP Technic [ Educational Purpose Only - Never use this for illegal actions ]

 Port Scanner using ICMP (Live hosts in a network)

 Internet Control Message Protocol (ICMP) which is a supporting protocol in the ip suite.